HINTS!

 e.
 There is a lot to know about vacuum tubes, in trying to test them, change bias settings, installing substitutes, etc. Our advice is freely given.

 f.
 Many musician's amplifiers have 1, 2, or 4 or 6 output tubes.
 Some of these amplifiers have hi-low power switches, many or most do not.
-Most of the ones without such switches, and even some with the switches, can have some tubes removed (which ones is important), in order to reduce maximum power available, and change the sound to an earlier smoother overload or smoother 'drive' mode.
+Most of the ones without such switches, and even some with the switches, can have some tubes removed (which ones is important), in order to reduce maximum power available, and change the sound to an smoother or harsher overload mode.
 ASK.

 g.